JeffurryB/StarfleetProjectS31/README.md

 - 9 Admiral
 - 10 Fleet Admiral

-Any other information pertaining to the repository will also go here a [Wiki Page](https://github.com/CollectiveIndustries/StarfleetDelta/wiki/Home) has been setup for other relivent information pertaining to the actual web site and structure.
+Any other information pertaining to the repository will also go here.